ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-Some compilers have reported this as an error, however, and if you have such a compiler you might want to not add it, or at least note in your `remarks.md` which OS, OS version, compiler and compiler version you had the problem.
+Some compilers have reported this as an error, however, and if you have such a compiler you might want to not add it, or at least note in your `remarks.md` file, which OS, OS version, compiler and compiler version for that has such a problem.
 </p>

 <div id="macros">